Meteorologists study the causes of particular weather conditions using information obtained from the land, sea and upper atmosphere.

 Typical work activities

-A meteorologist's work falls into two main categories:
+A meteorologist's work falls into the two main categories of forecasting and research.

-investigating subjects such as: airflow in the lowest kilometre of the atmosphere; the physics of clouds and precipitation; global climate change;
+- investigating subjects such as airflow in the lowest kilometre of the atmosphere, the physics of clouds and precipitation, or global climate change;